-To the Commissioner of Patents:

-The Standard Sewing Machine Company, a corporation duly organized under the laws of the State of Ohio, and having its principal offices at Cedar Avenue at East 65th Street, Cleveland, Ohio, has adopted and used the trade-mark shown in the accompanying drawing, for SEWING MACHINES AND SEWING-MACHINE NEEDLES, in Class SEWING-MACHINE NEEDLES, in Class 23, Catlery, machinery, and tools, and parts thereof, and presents herewith five specimens showing the trade-mark as actually used by applicant upon the goods, and requests that the same be registered in the United States Patent Office in accordance with the act of February 20, 1905, as amended.
-The trade-mark has been continuously used and applied to sewing machines in applicant's business since August 8, 1928, and to sewing-machine needles in applicant's business since January
+To the Commissioner of Patents: The Standard Sewing Machine Company, a corporation duly organized under the laws of the State of Ohio, and having its principal offices at Cedar Avenue at East 65th Street, Cleveland, Ohio, has adopted and used the trade-mark shown in the accompanying drawing, for SEWING MACHINES AND SEWING-MACHINE NEEDLES, in Class 23, Cutlery, machinery, and tools, and parts thereof, and presents herewith five specimens showing the trade-mark as actually used by applicant upon the goods, and requests that the same be registered in the United States Patent Office in accordance with the act of February 20, 1905, as amended.
+The trademark has been continuously used and applied to sewing machines in applicant's business since August 8, 1928, and to sewing-machine needles in applicant's business since January ages containing the same.

 2, 1929.
-The trade-mark is applied or affixed to sewing machines by affixing metallic name plates or printed labels on which the trade-mark is shown thereon or by decaleo-mania transfers and to sewing machine nee-dles by printing the trade-mark on the pack-ages containing the same.
-The undersigned hereby appoints John E. Hubbell, whose post office address is 8 West 40th Street, New York eity, its attorney, to prosecute this application for registration, with full powers of substitution and revoca-tion, to make alterations and amendments tion, to make alterations and amendments therein, to receive the certificate, and to transact all business in the Patent Office connected therewith, THE STANDARD SEWING
+The trade-mark is applied or affixed to sewing machines by affixing metallic name plates or printed labels on which the trade-mark is shown thereon or by decalco-mania transfers and to sewing machine nee-dles by printing the trade-mark on the pack-

+The undersigned hereby appoints John E.

+Hubbell, whose post office address is 8 West

+40th Street.
+New York city, its attorney, to

+prosecute this application for registration,

+with full powers of substitution and revocawith full powers of substitution and revoca-tion, to make alterations and amendments therein, to receive the certificate, and to nected therewith.

+THE STANDARD SEWING

-NACHINE COMPANY, By FREDERICK OSANN,
+MACHINE COMPANY.
+By FREDERICK OSANN.
 President.